 A Unified Korea

-Wang Geon was eager to rekindle the former glories of the Goguryeo (Koguryo) state, which had thrived during the Three Kingdoms period (37 BCE – 668 CE), and perhaps for this reason selected the northern city of Songdo (Modern Gaesong) as his new capital.
+Wang Geon was eager to rekindle the former glories of the Goguryeo (Koguryo) state, which had thrived during the Three Kingdoms period (37 BCE – 668), and perhaps for this reason selected the northern city of Songdo (Modern Gaesong) as his new capital.
 Wang Geon declared himself king and for his contribution to creating the new state he was given the posthumous title of King Taejo or 'Great Founder.'
-However, Taejo's kingdom was far from secure and the Khitan (Qidan) tribes in the north proved stubbornly resistant to Goryeo's expansionist policies of the late 10th and early 11th century CE.
+However, Taejo's kingdom was far from secure and the Khitan (Qidan) tribes in the north proved stubbornly resistant to Goryeo's expansionist policies of the late 10th and early 11th century.
 Indeed, the Khitan counter-attacked twice and briefly took Songdo.
-A third battle in 1033 CE finally saw Goryeo victorious, and a defensive wall was built stretching right across the northern Korea border.
-This wall became especially useful when the Jin dynasty overran the old Khitan territories in the first quarter of the 12th century CE.
+A third battle in 1033 finally saw Goryeo victorious, and a defensive wall was built stretching right across the northern Korea border.
+This wall became especially useful when the Jin dynasty overran the old Khitan territories in the first quarter of the 12th century.

 Government & Class System